 Each month, a portion of our proceeds go to NGOs that make the world a better place for those who identify as women or LGBTQ+.
 By supporting our content, you’re supporting other womxn around the world.

 Hi!
-I’m Olivia DeRamus, founder of Restless Magazine.
-I started Restless because I am, like many women, restless.
-Tired of the barrage of #fakenews, pissed off that the leader of my country is racist, homophobic, and a multiple times over accused rapist (can you guess I’m American?), and disappointed in the general state of the world where there is literally a war on women.
+I’m Olivia DeRamus, founder of Restless.
+I started this platform because I am, like many women, restless.
+Tired of the barrage of #fakenews, pissed off that the leader of my country is racist, homophobic, and a multiple-times-over accused rapist (can you guess I’m American?), and disappointed in the general state of the world.

-In the spring of January 2019, I was going through something traumatic.
-For now, let’s call it a #metoo moment.
-One of the worst parts of that experience was that it wasn’t safe for me to tell people about what I was going through.
-I was stuck in a situation where I couldn’t advocate for myself, and I couldn’t talk about it with others.
+It took me years, and the majority of my adult life, to put a stop to the legal onslaught.
+Despite the fact that the truth was on my side, it wasn’t safe for me to tell people about what I was going through.
+Anyone I confided in could be dragged into the case, even my therapist.
+I was stuck in a situation where I couldn’t advocate for myself, and I couldn’t talk about my experience with others.
 I was firmly, and forcibly, put on mute.

-With that admittedly depressing part of the story out the way, let’s talk about the good bits.
+With that part of the story out the way, let’s talk about the good bits.
 Yes, I was a victim.
 But you know what?
-Through that shitty time, I also had a lot of fun and adventure despite it.
+Through that shitty time, I also had a lot of fun and adventure despite the trauma.
 Just because we sometimes have to face difficult things in our lives, doesn’t mean that there isn’t room for joy, dancing, and even tequila.
-To me, finding joy was my ultimate rebellion, and I want Restless to reflect that too.
+For me, finding joy was my ultimate rebellion.
+I hope with Restless you find yours too.